Whether you or your loved one has a green card or still need one, it is crucial that you understand the law and immigrant rights.

 In this instance immigrant rights include:

-NOTE: 3a, b, and c are fear-based developments of immigrant rights having to do with persecution and/or torture in one’s homeland.
-3d, e, and f require a balancing of equities by the Immigration Court and/or extreme hardship to a qualifying relative such as a spouse, parent or child.
+NOTE: the first three points are fear-based developments of immigrant rights having to do with persecution and/or torture in one’s homeland.
+The last three points require a balancing of equities by the Immigration Court and/or extreme hardship to a qualifying relative such as a spouse, parent or child.

 4. To reasonable fear review (even if caught with final order of removal or deportation) – this exercise of immigrant rights generally has to do with people who are caught in the United States after having been previously deported.
 They may seek protection by demonstrating similar criteria as mentioned above in 3a, b, and c.